Go Back

 • Stretch each ball pushing gently with your fingers, without stretching the edges.
 Then gently rotate the dough on the fist of your hand to stretch a little more.

-• Use a piece of baking paper or a little flour to line your pizza tray.
+• Use a piece of baking paper to line your pizza tray, brush with a little olive oil.
 Add the stretched pizza base and brush the edges with a little olive oil.

 Assemble and bake